 All transactions on the 1-Wire bus begin with an initialization sequence.
 The initialization sequence consists of a reset pulse transmitted by the bus master followed by presence pulse(s) transmitted by the slave(s).
-The presence pulse lets the bus master know that slave devices (such as the DS1822) are on the bus and are ready to operate.
-Timing for the reset and presence pulses is detailed in the 1-WIRE SIGNALING section.
+The presence pulse lets the bus master know that slave devices (such as the DS18B20) are on the bus and are ready to operate.
+Timing for the reset and presence pulses is detailed in the 1-Wire Signaling section.

-ROM COMMANDS
+ROM Commands

 After the bus master has detected a presence pulse, it can issue a ROM command.
 These commands operate on the unique 64-bit ROM codes of each slave device and allow the master to single out a specific device if many are present on the 1-Wire bus.
 These commands also allow the master to determine how many and what types of devices are present on the bus or if any device has experienced an alarm condition.
 There are five ROM commands, and each command is 8 bits long.
-The master device must issue an appropriate ROM command before issuing a DS1822 function command.
-A flowchart for operation of the ROM commands is shown in Figure 11.
+The master device must issue an appropriate ROM command before issuing a DS18B20 function command.
+A flowchart for operation of the ROM commands is shown in Figure 13.

-SEARCH ROM [F0h]
+Search Rom [F0h]

 When a system is initially powered up, the master must identify the ROM codes of all slave devices on the bus, which allows the master to determine the number of slaves and their device types.
 The master learns the ROM codes through a process of elimination that requires the master to perform a Search ROM cycle (i.e., Search ROM command followed by data exchange) as many times as necessary to identify all of the slave devices.

-If there is only one slave on the bus, the simpler Read ROM command (see below) can be used in place of the Search ROM process.
-For a detailed explanation of the Search ROM procedure, refer to the iButton Book of Standards at www.ibutton.com/ibuttons/standard.pdf.
+If there is only one slave on the bus, the simpler Read ROM [33h] command can be used in place of the Search ROM process.
+For a detailed explanation of the Search ROM procedure, refer to Application Note 937: Book of iButton® Standards.
 After every Search ROM cycle, the bus master must return to Step 1 (Initialization) in the transaction sequence.

-READ ROM [33h]
+Read Rom [33h]